Places of Worship at Risk

 Support for places of worship

-Historic England recognises that the responsibility for the care of historic places of worship relies entirely on the efforts of local faith groups.
+The responsibility for the care of nearly 15,000 listed historic places of worship relies entirely on the efforts of local faith groups and communities.

 Historic England supports congregations and faith groups using historic buildings, whether they were built as places of worship or have been converted for that purpose.